idaks/Games-and-Argumentation/README.md

 #### For Non-First-Time Usage
 You can find the codespace you created at [this link](https://github.com/codespaces).

-### Launch Jupyter

-After setting up the codespace environment:

-1. Type `jupyter lab` in the Terminal of the VScode online version.

-   > **Notice:** Sometimes, due to codespace limitations, the terminal may go blank.
-Simply refreshing your browser should solve the problem.

-2. This will lead you to the Jupyter Lab interface, where you can run:
-   - `Tutorial.ipynb`

----

 ## Local Setup
 ```
 conda env create -f environment.yaml
 conda activate gamearg
 ```

+## Launch Jupyter

+After setting up the codespace or your local conda environment:

+1. Type `jupyter lab` in the Terminal.

+   > **Notice:** Sometimes, due to codespace limitations, the terminal may go blank.
+Simply refreshing your browser should solve the problem.

+2. This will lead you to the Jupyter Lab interface, where you can run:
+   - `demo.ipynb`

 ## Contact